zuohouwei/codestyle/docs/Naming.md

 > Certain sets of names and function signatures are always reserved to the implementation:

->Each name that contains a double underscore (_ _) or begins with an underscore followed by an uppercase letter (2.11) is reserved to the implementation for any use.
+> * Each name that contains a double underscore (_ _) or begins with an underscore followed by an uppercase letter (2.11) is reserved to the implementation for any use.

-Each name that begins with an underscore is reserved to the implementation for use as a name in the global namespace.165
+> * Each name that begins with an underscore is reserved to the implementation for use as a name in the global namespace.
-165) Such names are also reserved in namespace ::std (17.4.3.1).
+> Such names are also reserved in namespace ::std (17.4.3.1).